winitzki/scall/tutorial/programming_dhall.md

 A data structure of type `List Text` always stores a finite number of `Text` strings, although the list's length is not bounded in advance.

 The greatest fixpoint `GFix F` is a potentially infinite stream of `Text` values.
-The stream could terminate after a finite number of strings, but it could also go on indefinitely.
+The stream could stop after a finite number of strings or could go on indefinitely.

 Of course, we cannot implement infinite streams by literally storing an infinite number of `Text` values in memory.
-Instead, we create an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
+Instead, we create an initial value of some type `r` (the "seed") and a function that computes the next string and the next seed (the "step" function).
 In the present example, that function will have type `r → < Nil | Cons { head : Text, tail : r } >`.
 When that function is applied to a value of type `r`, the function will either return `Nil` (i.e., decide to stop the stream) or to return a `Text` string together with a new "seed" value of type `r`.